waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### F. Key Items Obtained
 - **SUPER ROD:** From Fishing Guru in house on Route 12 (accessed via warp at (12, 78)).

 ## III.
-Agent & Tool Development Log (v64)
+Agent & Tool Development Log (v65)
 ### A. Development Priorities
-- **`dungeon_navigator` tool (v5 - Debugging):** CRITICAL PRIORITY.
-The tool is fundamentally flawed.
-Redefining with extensive debug prints to diagnose the root cause of its pathing errors on the next run.
+- **`dungeon_navigator` tool (v6 - Debugging):** CRITICAL PRIORITY.
+The tool is still failing to generate valid paths.
+The immediate plan is to add extensive debugging prints to the script to methodically diagnose the root cause of its pathing errors, rather than rewriting the entire logic again.
 - **`pathfinder` tool improvement:** The current BFS-based tool is too simple.
 It must be improved or replaced with a more robust pathfinding algorithm (e.g., A*) that can handle dynamic obstacles and complex map features.

 ### B. Active Agents & Tools